UNITAR-UNOSAT/UNOSAT-AI-Based-Rapid-Mapping-Service/README.md

 ## Tables and Figures

 Hyper-parameter tuning experimental setups for different architectures.
-Here we vary thebatch size, number of times the training dataset is passed to the model during training2, the use of aweighted loss function, the filter depth of the convolutional layers (‘deep’ is four times the depth of‘shallow’) and the use of mixed precision during training.
+Here we vary thebatch size, number of times the training dataset is passed to the model during training, the use of aweighted loss function, the filter depth of the convolutional layers (‘deep’ is four times the depth of‘shallow’) and the use of mixed precision during training.
 For the XNet and U-Net models this number refers to the number of times the entire training dataset was passed to themodel during training before Early Stopping was implemented.
 For the U-Net+ResNet case, the first number is the numberof times the dataset was passed when training just the head nodes of the architecture, and the latter the number of times itwas passed when training the entire network.
 In the latter case, at each epoch the validation loss was manualy comparedafter training and the best model selected.